A french and international school

 Our recent move

 In 2020 the campus was moved from the Golden Valley to two new campuses in Windermere Garden (Ou Yin) Street in the nearby Kamaryut neighborhood.
 It includes state-of-the-art educational equipment and a football field that welcomes our students for their sports activities and meetings.

 The LFIR formed a partnership with N ° 2 Basic Education High School in 2017, and with the Yangon Japanese School for more than ten years.
 Cultural, sports and educational exchanges take place regularly between our students, and are praised by the participants.

 The school lion and Joseph Kessel

-Famous reporter, adventurer, Resistance fighter and renowned French writer, Joseph Kessel traveled to Myanmar in 1955 to discover Mogok, who inspired his work “La vallée des rubis”, an adventure novel and documentary about this forgotten city.
-He is also the author of a book which recounts the friendship between a lion and a little girl named Patricia, who is called… “The lion”!
+A renowned French reporter, adventurer, resistance fighter and writer, Joseph Kessel traveled to Burma in 1955 to discover Mogok, which inspired his book “The Valley of the Rubies”, an adventure novel and documentary on this forgotten city.
+He is also the author of a book which chronicles the friendship between a lion and a girl named Patricia, which is called… “The lion”!
 The school logo pays tribute to the work of this historic figure.

 Kate Roux, american citizen, enrolled her two kids Chloé and Liam at LFIR two years ago.
 She tells us why.

 Stéphanie Hulot, Primary school director